gtalarico/flask-vuejs-template/README.md

 While it's possible to use Flask to serve the vue app and the rest api, it is less than ideal as each change in client code would required a full rebuild and reload.
 Instead, we will use flask the serve the api endpoints, but we will serve the client app using the vue-cli dev server.

-This enables us to take advantage of Hot Module reload and ESlint.
-I think it is a small price to pay for the amount of time saved by Hot Module Reload alone.
+This enables us to take advantage of Hot Module Replacement (HMR) and ESlint.
+I think it is a small price to pay for the amount of time saved by HMR alone.

 ##### Api Server